KSP-KOS/KOS/doc/source/structures/vessels/part.rst

     :access: Get only
     :type: string

     All parts have a unique ID number.
 Part's uid never changes because it is the same value as stored in persistent.sfs.
-Although you can compare parts by comparing their uid it is recomended to compare parts directly if possible.
+Although you can compare parts by comparing their uid it is recommended to compare parts directly if possible.

 .. attribute:: Part:ROTATION